El Edén International Airport

 El Edén International Airport (Aeropuerto Internacional El Edén) is an international airport serving Armenia, the capital of the Quindío Department of Colombia.
 The airport is 13 km southwest of Armenia, near the town of La Tebaida.
-It handles domestic flights to Bogotá and Medellín and international flights to Fort Lauderdale, Florida, and Panama City.
+Currently it only handles domestic flights to Bogotá and Medellín.

 Overview

-Following Armenia's 25 January 1999 earthquake, the terminal had to be rebuilt after major seismic activity caused much of the building to collapse.
+Following Armenia's 25 January 1999 earthquake, the airport terminal was rebuilt after much of the original building collapsed.
 During 2008 and 2009, the airport's runway was extended, the control tower's height was increased, and the terminal building was partly upgraded to include a new international gate and immigration area.
-The airport is now capable of receiving aircraft such as Boeing 737, Airbus A319 and A320, McDonnell Douglas MD-80 and Fokker 100.
+As it stands, the airport is capable of receiving aircraft such as Boeing 737, Airbus A319 and A320, McDonnell Douglas MD-80 and Fokker 100.

 The first international flight to land at El Edén International Airport was operated by Spirit Airlines on 13 November 2009 from Fort Lauderdale, USA.
-As of September 2023, Spirit Airlines operates three times a week on Tuesdays, Thursdays and Sundays from El Edén International to Fort Lauderdale–Hollywood International Airport.
+As of May 2026, Spirit Airlines ceased all operations following its shutdown.
+No international destinations currently operate from the airport.

+The airport's runway and control tower were again damaged in the 2026 Colombia earthquake on 10 August.